jrasmusson/ios-starter-kit/animations/UIViewControllerTransitioningDelegate/README.md

 # UIViewControllerTransitioningDelegate

-This is a delegate you can create that can do some additional processing between `UIViewController` transitions.
+This is a delegate you can create that can do some additional processing between `UIViewController` transitions when using 'viewController.present'.

 <img src="https://github.com/jrasmusson/ios-starter-kit/blob/master/animations/UIViewControllerTransitioningDelegate/images/transition.png" alt="drawing" width="400"/>